gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Common compressed textures

 In WebGL1 there are various compressed texture formats that are hardware dependent.
-S3TC was bascially desktop only.
+S3TC was basically desktop only.
 PVTC was iOS only.
 Etc..

 In WebGL2 these formats are supposed to be supported everywhere